SJ Belangel: Daegu KOGAS Pegasus (2022–present)

 In June 2022, Belangel decided to forego his two years of eligibility left to play for Ateneo.
 He decided to turn professional and play for the Daegu KOGAS Pegasus of the Korean Basketball League.

 National team career

 Junior national team

 Belangel has played for the Philippine national team.
 He played for the national under-16 team in the 2015 FIBA Asia Under-16 Championship as its captain.

 Senior national team

 For the senior team, he took part in the 2020 FIBA Men's Olympic Qualifying Tournament in Belgrade and the 2022 FIBA Asia Cup qualifiers.

+On June 16, 2021, during the qualifiers for the 2022 FIBA Asia Cup, the Philippines and South Korea were tied 78–78 with two seconds remaining.
+Belangel converted Dwight Ramos' inbound into the buzzer-beating three-pointer that clinched the 81–78 win for the Philippines.

 In the 2022 FIBA Asia Cup, he was on the team failed to qualify for the quarterfinals.

 Personal life

 Belangel has a girlfriend, Isabel Cruz.